-- a) H1 shall issue to each Race Team and each Boat shall compete with an H1-furnished data acquisition and recording device (the "Data Box") to monitor and record the following parameters: - (i) Fuel flow, - (ii) N2 or Engine output shaft speed, - (iii) Boat speed, and - (iv) any other parameter H1 reasonably determines to monitor. - b) The Data Box shall be installed per H1 issued guidelines and sealed by H1. - (i) The Data Box shall be mounted inside the Cockpit or in a protected location, such as under the deck, which is easily and quickly accessible. - (ii) Any location other than inside the Cockpit or under the deck may be considered and must receive approval in writing by the Chief Inspector. - (iii) The intent is to protect the Data Box and connectors from the harsh environment of the Engine compartment. - c) The maximum length of the flow meter and N2 sensor cable harness shall be 15 feet. - d) The Crew Chief shall designate one Crew Member as the "Boat Data Contact" at the "pre-water activity drivers meeting" at each Race. - e) Race Officials shall download the data onto a disk which shall be readily available for the Data Contact after on-water activities have been completed each day.
-There shall be a designated section inside the technical truck where the Boat Data Contacts may collect this information.
-There shall be no data released until the Race Officials have viewed and made decisions based on the data. - f) H1 shall issue one set of cables, sensors, and Data Box to each boat per year. - g) Upon completion of any Heat, the Data Box shall be removed immediately prior to the Boat being lifted out of the water and taken by the Boat Data Contact directly to the H1 technical truck.
+- a) H1 shall issue to each Race Team and each Boat shall compete with an H1-furnished data acquisition and recording device (the "Data Box") to monitor and record the following parameters: - (i) Fuel flow, - (ii) N2 or Engine output shaft speed, - (iii) Boat speed, and - (iv) any other parameter H1 reasonably determines to monitor. - b) The Data Box shall be installed per H1 issued guidelines and sealed by H1. - (i) The Data Box shall be mounted inside the Cockpit or in a protected location, such as under the deck, which is easily and quickly accessible. - (ii) Any location other than inside the Cockpit or under the deck may be considered and must receive approval in writing by the Chief Inspector. - (iii) The intent is to protect the Data Box and connectors from the harsh environment of the Engine compartment. - c) The maximum length of the flow meter and N2 sensor cable harness shall be 15 feet. - d) The Crew Chief shall designate one Crew Member as the "Boat Data Contact at each Race. - e) Race Officials shall make the data available to the Data Contact as soon as possible after the on-water activities have been completed each day by one of the following methods: - 1.
+Download the data onto the team's portable storage device.
+There shall be a designated section inside the technical truck where the Boat Data Contacts may collect this information. - 2.
+Upload the data to a shared drive accessible by the team's Data Contact.

+There shall be no data released until the Race Officials have viewed and made decisions based on the data.

+- f) H1 shall issue one set of cables, sensors, and Data Box to each boat at each race. - g) Upon completion of any Heat, the Data Box shall be removed immediately prior to the Boat being lifted out of the water and taken by the Boat Data Contact directly to the H1 technical truck.
 All flow meters, cables and the Data Box must be clean and serviceable when returned to the H1 truck.
-Any additional cables, sensors or Data Box required due to abuse, damage or destruction shall be furnished at 150% of the cost of the replacement parts. - (1) The replacement cost for the 15-foot N2 sensor and cable is \$300. - (2) The replacement cost for the Data Box fuel harness is \$300 - 3) The replacement cost for the GPS transmitter is \$300
+Any additional cables, sensors or Data Box required due to abuse, damage or destruction shall be furnished at 150% of the cost of the replacement parts.

+- (1) The replacement cost for the 15-foot N2 sensor and cable is \$300. - (2) The replacement cost for the Data Box fuel harness is \$300

+3) The replacement cost for the GPS transmitter is \$300